Dodge Caliber Insurance Rates

 Dodge Caliber insurance rates by U.S. city

-Using high physical damage deductibles could save up to $190 each year, whereas increasing liability limits will push rates upward.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $407 more per year.
+Choosing higher comprehensive and collision insurance deductibles can reduce prices by up to $190 annually, while increasing your policy's liability limits will push prices upward.
+Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $407 more per year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year